elliotchance/tesseract/doc/1_SQL/SELECT.md

 **asc**ending and **desc**ending respectively.
 If no sort order is specified then `ASC` is assumed.

-When data is sorted it is separated into three types:
+When data is sorted it is separated into four types:

+ * Booleans.
+Explicit `true` and `false`.
  * Numbers.
 Integers and floating point, not including strings that look like numbers like `"123"`.
  * Strings.